Carreau/phd-dissertation/parts/part2.rst

 ..
 3

-Equal amount of each actin and probe beads are placed in the polymerization mix consisting of :
+An equal amount of both actin and probe beads are placed in the polymerization mix consisting of :

     - 2µL BSA at 10%